ThirdEyeDetect/ThirdEyeExtension/README.md

 ##### Anonymity
 This feature is on by default and encrypts all data sent to the server.
-Local log is also encrypted before stored but is decrypted apon download.
+Local log is also encrypted before stored but is decrypted on download.

 <!-- ##### Further Development -->